GusMuche/homebridge-zipabox-platform/README.md

 ## Alarm - Security system

 ### Alarm configuration
 To configure an alarm, you must specify the UUID of the partition that you want to follow (not the device or sensor).
-Also the pin of the user logged in ist necessary to permit access to change the alarm (see next point).
+Also the pin of the user is necessary to permit access to change the alarm (see next point).

 ### Pin missing for Alarm
 In case of missing PIN parameter for a Alarm accessory, the plugin send a log warning, change the type to "switch" and add an info in the name.